stop-start/go-chrome-remote-reloader/README.md

 ### Default session

-RemoteChromeDefault method allows to start a new Chrome session with default configuration.
+RemoteChromeDefault method allows to open a new Chrome window with default configuration.
-The code below will open the Chrome browser on localhost:8080.
+The code below will open the browser on localhost:8080.

 ```go
 package main